 Our Online Community is a social networking site where you can talk to people in our forums, blog your journey, make friends and join support groups.
-To find out more, go to macmillan.org.uk/community
+Visit macmillan.org.uk/community

 Complementary therapies

 Some people use complementary therapies to help them feel better, such as massage and relaxation techniques.
 Many hospitals and hospices offer these therapies.